-If you are interested and would like to apply, an Adult Placement Worker will make a pre-application visit to your home.
+If you are interested and would like to apply, an Shared Lives Worker will make a pre-application visit to your home.
 This is an opportunity to learn more about the service and answer any questions you may have.
 If you are still interested after this first visit, you will be asked to fill in an application form.
 This form asks for information about you, other people living in your home, the type of care and support you would like to provide, your employment history and qualifications and experience.

 Will checks be carried out?